Gordie Howe hat trick: Multiples

 In the April 9, 1981, playoff game between the Minnesota North Stars and the Boston Bruins where Brad Park and Bobby Smith completed a Double Gordie, Bryan Maxwell also completed a Gordie Howe hat trick of his own.
 The North Stars won the game 9–6.

+In the March 7, 2026 game between the Utah Mammoth and the Columbus Blue Jackets where Alexander Kerfoot and Damon Severson completed a Double Gordie, Mathieu Olivier also completed a Gordie Howe hat trick, recording 1G, 1A, and a fight against Ian Cole.
+The Mammoth won the game in overtime 5-4.

 Debut variations

 A Gordie Howe hat trick that included a player's first NHL goal occurred on November 19, 2014, when Steve Pinizzotto was called up by the Edmonton Oilers and he made his 2014–15 season debut against his previous team, the Vancouver Canucks.

 On December 29, 2018, Tyler Lewington of the Washington Capitals, playing in just his second career NHL game, against the Ottawa Senators, became the only player to complete a Gordie Howe hat trick with all three components being NHL career firsts, including his first assist on a goal by Tom Wilson and his first fight against Zack Smith.

 Another player who scored his first NHL goal in a Gordie Howe hat trick was Shane O'Brien of the Anaheim Ducks, in a 4-1 win over the Detroit Red Wings on October 18, 2006.

+Tom Wilson had his first Olympic goal as part of a Gordie Howe hat trick while playing as part of Team Canada against France, in the 2026 Winter Olympics, when he fought French player Pierre Crinon in retaliation for Crinon's forearm hit to Nathan MacKinnon's jaw earlier in the game.
+Wilson and Crinon were both ejected from the game for fighting.
+Because fighting during Olympic hockey games is strictly prohibited under International Ice Hockey Federation (IIHF) rules (unlike the NHL), this is also believed to have been the first Gordie Howe hat trick completed in Olympic history.